LucasDelfino92/morrowindsharp/mw++.md

 ### RESTORED CONTENT

-Certain content was cut before Morrowind shipped.
-These mods restore some of it.
+Mods that restore content that was cut before the game shipped.

 - [**Blighted Blight**](https://www.nexusmods.com/morrowind/mods/48631) by Necrolesian
 Restores the possibility of contracting blight diseases while out in a blight storm, using MWSE-lua.